whlapinel/course-manager/cmd/data/slides/markdown/slides_91.md

 <!-- backgroundColor: black -->
 <!-- class: invert -->

+# Lesson 5.1 Intro to OOP in Python

 # Warmup

 Write a function that accepts two numbers a and b and returns True if a is evenly divisible by b